-COL (ret) George E. Peoples, MD, FACS, is the founder, CSO, and executive chairman of LumaBridge (formerly Cancer Insight [CI]) and Trauma Insight (TI).
+COL (ret) George E. Peoples, MD, FACS, is the founder and CEO of LumaBridge (formerly Cancer Insight [CI]) and Trauma Insight (TI).
 He served 30 years of active duty as a surgeon and research scientist in the military and was founder and director of the Cancer Vaccine Development Program (CVDP).
 The CVDP has over 20 years of experience in the discovery, development, and clinical testing of cancer vaccines, including 5 that have been licensed for commercial development.
 In 2014, Dr. Peoples retired from the military and founded CI and TI.

 Dr. Peoples serves as a professor of surgery at Uniformed Services University of the Health Sciences and professor (adjunct) of surgical oncology at MD Anderson Cancer Center (MDACC).
 He is the former chair of the Cancer Care Program at the San Antonio Military Medical Center and the past military director of the United States Military Cancer Institute.
 He is a graduate of the United States Military Academy at West Point and the Johns Hopkins School of Medicine.
 He completed his surgical training at Harvard’s Brigham and Women’s Hospital and a surgical oncology fellowship at MDACC.
 He has written extensively on the immune response to cancer, with over 300 peer-reviewed manuscripts, abstracts, and book chapters.